Senior data scientist

 After, I worked in the Cognitive Neurology/Neuropsychology lab with Kerry Ledoux on finding implicit measures of verbal comprehension in non-verbal autistic children/adults.

-I earned a PhD in Brain and Cognitive Sciences at the University of Rochester, working primarily with Florian Jaeger and partly with Michael Tanenhaus.
+I earned a PhD in Brain and Cognitive Sciences at the University of Rochester, working primarily with Florian Jaeger and Michael Tanenhaus.

 - PhD, 2016, University of Rochester, Brain and Cognitive Sciences